FrissBee/image-slider/README.md

 # Preview

-If you first want to see if the image slider is what you are looking for, [you can view it here](https://image-slider.frissbee.de/).
+If you first want to see if the image slider is what you are looking for, [you can see it here](https://image-slider.frissbee.de/).

 # Implementation

 1. Clone or download the repo
 2. Implement the `image-slider.js` file in your project
 3. Implement the `<image-slider></image-slider>` HTML tag in your site
-4. Pass the image slider the image data in your JS file
+4. Pass the image slider the image data in your JS file (see the `settings-image-slider.js` file in this repo)
 5. For the design use the attributes in the `<image-slider></image-slider>` HTML tag

+This repo shows some examples.

 # Example of implementation with the default settings